 The major tissue sites of aluminium toxicity are the nervous system, immune system, bone, liver, and red blood cells.
 Aluminum may also interfere with heme (porphyrin) synthesis.

-Aluminium is used to produce things, such as:
+Aluminum is used to produce things, such as:

 Further, it is found in: